bpg/terraform-provider-proxmox/docs/resources/virtual_environment_cluster_firewall_security_group.md

       You can also specify an address range like `20.34.101.207-201.3.9.99`, or a list of IP addresses and networks (entries are separated by comma).
       Please do not mix IPv4 and IPv6 addresses inside such lists.
-    - `dport` - (Optional) "Restrict TCP/UDP destination port.
+    - `dport` - (Optional) Restrict TCP/UDP destination port.
 You can use service names or simple numbers (0-65535), as defined in '/etc/services'.
       Port ranges can be specified with '\d+:\d+', for example `80:85`, and you can use comma separated list to match several ports or ranges.